 Finally, the loop transform connects the string boundary

-with the given loop C. The functional is
+with the given loop C. The functional

 obtained by replacing everywhere with C in